channgo2203/channgo2203.github.io/_posts/2016-5-22-strpuzzle1.md

 ### Efficient Solution

-- Find the first occurence of a substring of str containing all strings in lstr
+- Find the first occurence of a substring of str containing all strings in lstr.
-- If there exists one, called substr, then store its length as the indices of the its first and last characters in str in a list.
+- If there exists one, called substr, then store its length as the indices of its first and last characters in str in a list.
 - Create a new string from str from the index of the character after the first character of substr,called str1.
 If it is empty, return the list.
-Otherwise find the first occurence of a substring of str1 that contains all strings in lstr
+Otherwise find the first occurence of a substring of str1 that contains all strings in lstr.
+Compare its length with the store value in the list, if it is smaller or equal, then add the string indices in the list.
-- Repeat the steps above
+- Repeat the steps above.

 ### Complexity